Training a fully connected multi-layered neural network on corrected data

 where x is the observation and y1 is the predicted value.

-Conversion of the obtained set into a vector-string:
+Converting the resulting set into a vector string:

 weather_batches = weather_batches'

-Changing the shape of the array to match the length of the batched set above:
+Changing the shape of the array to match the length of the batch specified above:

 weather_batches = reshape(weather_batches, (100,:))